The chart below details the annual cycle of assessment activities undertaken throughout the Libraries.

-UNLV Libraries are committed to continuous improvement and we have worked hard to create a culture of assessment throughout the Libraries.
+UNLV Libraries are committed to continuous improvement and we have worked hard to create a culture of assessment throughout the organization.
 During its 2010 accreditation review by the Northwest Commission on Colleges and Universities, the university received a commendation for University Libraries for its “highly effective and robust program of assessment data gathering that is used on an ongoing basis to improve resources and services.”
-The Libraries approach to assessment is reflected in the 2011 Association of College and Research Libraries Standards for Libraries in Higher Education.* It includes user-centered measurable outcomes, and collection of evidence that is used for decision-making, continuous improvement, and demonstration of the value added by the Libraries to the institutional mission.
-The Libraries Strategic Plan aligns with institutional mission and priority and provides the blueprint for the collection of evidence that demonstrates how the Libraries contribute.
+The Libraries' approach to assessment is reflected in the 2011 Association of College and Research Libraries Standards for Libraries in Higher Education.* It includes user-centered measurable outcomes, and collection of evidence that is used for decision-making, continuous improvement, and demonstration of the value added by the Libraries to the institutional mission.
+The Libraries' Strategic Plan aligns with institutional mission and priority and provides the blueprint for the collection of evidence that demonstrates how the Libraries contribute.

 - UNLV Libraries 2012 User Survey Summary Report (PDF)

 - Fall 2012 Undergraduate Survey Data Report (PDF)

 - Fall 2012 Graduate Survey Data Report (PDF)

 - Fall 2012 Faculty Survey Data Report (PDF)

 The Libraries works with other groups on campus to ensure library related questions on campus-wide surveys administered to students and alumni.
 For example, the 2011-2012 Graduating Senior Exit Survey showed 92% of graduating seniors satisfied with library resources!